-From one big city in Texas to another, Houston is next up on the southern cross country road trip itinerary.
+Houston is a very fun and interesting destination on the optimal southern road trip itinerary.
 The city is dynamic, lively and has first-class attractions to offer.

 The biggest must-see when you visit Houston is the Johnson Space Center.
 It has a large museum with a great variety of exhibitions about space and space travel, which is both educating and entertaining.